TxnLab/use-wallet/README.md

 })
 ```

-**IMPORTANT:** Only wallets that have been upgraded to support WalletConnect 2.0 will be able to connect to your app with this provider.
+**IMPORTANT:** Wallets must migrate to WalletConnect v2 or they will NOT work with this provider. **The latest versions of Pera Wallet, Defly Wallet, and Daffi Wallet still support WalletConnect v1 ONLY.**

+### Defly beta (iOS)

+iOS users can join the Defly Wallet beta program for WalletConnect v2 support: https://testflight.apple.com/join/S66wwJpq

 ### "Module not found" errors in Next.js 13